 Ben Gettleman is a Vice President at Kearns & West with over ten years of experience managing environmental projects and a current focus on land use, water, air quality, and marine resource projects.
 His central skillset includes strategic planning and process design, meeting and public workshop facilitation, stakeholder outreach, and materials development.
 Ben is a member of the National Coalition of Dialogue and Deliberation and is a graduate of the Coro Center for Civic Leadership Public Affairs Fellowship Program.

 Virginia Quiambao is a Vice President at Kearns & West with more than ten years of experience in public and private sector communication and outreach programs, media relations, and event planning.
 Her expertise is built on providing strategic counsel; tactical support; organizing national and international tradeshow exhibits; planning press conferences; planning federal government facility ground breaking and ribbon cutting ceremonies; executing communications assessments; developing and implementing communications plans; creating talking points, speeches and fact sheets for senior-level government officials; drafting letters in response to congressional inquiries on behalf of senior-level government officials; and helping federal government clients navigate politically sensitive issues and projects.
 Ms. Quiambao business development efforts ensure Kearns & West’s continued support within the homeland and border security spaces.

 Nora De Cuir

 Senior Director & Facilitator

-Sylvia Ciborowski is a Director and Facilitator at Kearns & West, with over a decade of experience engaging stakeholders and the public in government decision-making and strategic planning.
+Sylvia Ciborowski is a Senior Director and Facilitator at Kearns & West, with over a decade of experience engaging stakeholders and the public in government decision-making and strategic planning.
 She works with clients to design processes that meaningfully engage stakeholders and the public, and facilitates meetings to ensure active and informed participation.
 Sylvia has worked on projects in wide range of fields, including land use and transportation planning, environment and natural resources, parks development, changes in local codes and regulations, and equity and inclusion.